 8. King’s College

-King’s College was established to provide education focused on entrepreneurship, innovation, and practical solutions.
+King’s College in Kathmandu provides education focused on entrepreneurship, innovation, experiential learning, and practical solutions.

 FAQs: Studying in Nepal